Contributing to DPC++¶

 static_assert

 tests.
-Unit tests check DPC++ runtime behavior and do not perform any device code compilation, instead relying on redefining plugin API with PiMock when necessary.
+Unit tests check DPC++ runtime behavior and do not perform any device code compilation, instead relying on redefining the UR API with UrMock and the Unified Runtime mocking interface when necessary.

 When adding new test to check-sycl